publishpress/PublishPress-Blocks/src/readme.txt

   * Fix: Center featured image when using default slider view for Content Display block
   * Fix: Don't output text after title and text before read more when empty in editor for Content Display block
   * Fix: Lost password link broken in Login/Register Form block
+  * Fix: Slideshow view text in editor preview is cropped for Content Display block
   * Remove: PublishPress Series box from editor preview in Content Display block

 = 2.13.2.1 - 21 Jun 2022 =